zzhikai/tp/docs/UserGuide.md

 ### Adding an applicant: `add`

-Adds a new applicant to be tracked, by adding their name, phone number, the job they have applied for, along with a variable number of skills.
+Adds a new applicant to be tracked, by adding their name, phone number, email, the job they have applied for, stage of job application, along with a variable number of skills.

 Format:
 ```
-add n/NAME p/PHONE_NUMBER j/JOB [s/SKILLS]...
+add n/NAME p/PHONE_NUMBER e/EMAIL j/JOB r/STAGE [s/SKILLS]...
 ```
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of skills (including 0)